AlexCode12/wsp1-mysql/README.md

 	för användare:

-	grant all privileges on *.* to 'username'@'localhost' identified by 'password'
+	grant all privileges on *.* to 'username'@'localhost' identified by 'password';